In this session, we will perform reference-anchored modification calling

 and the raw nanopore currents as inputs and outputs the probability of modification

-per thymidine per sequenced strand in a .detect
+per thymidine per sequenced strand in a .mod.bam format, which is just the BAM format

 The program uses a machine-learning approach where model parameters learned previously